prershen/MinesweeperOpenGL/README.md

 ## Methodology

-It initiates the board using simple graphics and opengl function Input is given using the mouse and the click decides which cell the user wants to uncover Cell structure is used to store the status of each cell and its content can have any of - 0 (blank),1-8 (adjacent mines),-1 (mine) and the content is updated after initiation
+It initiates the board using simple graphics and opengl function

+Input is given using the mouse and the click decides which cell the user wants to uncover

+Cell structure is used to store the status of each cell and its content can have any of - 0 (blank),1-8 (adjacent mines),-1 (mine) and the content is updated after initiation

-Game_stats variable is used to store the state of the game and the result of the actions Mine cells are decided randomly at initiation and upon clicking this, it ends the game and the user loses Uncovering a non mine cell leads to a recursion call to uncovering all neighbouring cells that are safe When the uncovered cells in the end are the same as the number of mines, the game ends and the user wins.
+Game_stats variable is used to store the state of the game and the result of the actions

+Mine cells are decided randomly at initiation and upon clicking this, it ends the game and the user loses

+Uncovering a non mine cell leads to a recursion call to uncovering all neighbouring cells that are safe

+When the uncovered cells in the end are the same as the number of mines, the game ends and the user wins.

 ## Scope

-It will help users to gain the cognitive asset of making inferences out of visual based system It helps users in enhancing their hypothetical thinking.
+It will help users to gain the cognitive asset of making inferences out of visual based system.
+It helps users in enhancing their hypothetical thinking.
 It is also being developed on a 3D platform for more interactiveness.
-2. Requirement Specifications

 ## Software Requirements

 Operating System- Windows 10/MacOS

 Tool - Visual Studio

 Language- C++

 Library- OpenGL (glut 3.7.6)

 ## System Design and Implementation